 Many people enjoy incorporating an altar or some symbolic statues or other meaningful items in their meditation space.
 This could be as simple as a small Buddha statue or precious stone or as elaborate as a large altar or framed image.

 There are other ways to create a meditation space by using incense, lighting a candle or ringing a bell to signify and sort of announce the intention of the space.

 The good news is you can make any space work.
 When sitting it does help to have a fairly clean place.
 There’s a reason Zen halls are kept clean.
 It’s also helpful to have it relatively quiet, especially when it comes to human voices.
 Other noise, be it birds or traffic, can more easily become part of your meditation.
 Whatever your situation, we urge you not to let your available space stop you.

 Tips to Enhance your Meditation Space:

-- Keep your meditation spot as clean and clear of clutter as you can.
+- Keep your meditation area as clean and clear of clutter as you can.
 This is true whether it is a dedicated room or a temporary spot on the floor.

 - If you are storing your cushions and creating a temporary space, keep your zabuton and zafu in an easy to access place.

 - Choose a quiet space, away from people and possible distraction.
 If noise is a problem for you, try a sound machine, or app on your phone to help mask outside voices.
 Find some kind of white noise you find soothing and put it on low.

 - Create a ritual to mark the meditation time and space, such as lighting a candle or incense.
 This can help connect you to the space and create a transition between meditation and daily life.